mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 ### Detection
 The system detects deviations from normal behavior or matches known attacks signature.
 - The **monitoring** needs to be done in **real-time**, or measures to maintain the freshness of the evaluated data are necessary.
-- The system needs to evaluate the same features found in training.
+- The system needs to evaluate the same features found in training
-About the performance:
-- Evaluating real-world effectiveness of an intrusion detection system (IDS) before deployment is challenging.
-- False positives can be problematic, especially if they trigger automated responses or alerts.
-- Some IDSs claim near-perfect detection rates, but these claims may not hold up in diverse or dynamic environments.

 Detection can occurs in different places:
 - **Host-based**: monitor activities **on a single host**, and checks for system logs, file changes, application activity, and/or resource usage.
 Commonly used for malware detection.
 Usually software running with some privileges.
 - **Network-based**: monitor activities based **on one or multiple networks**.
 Commonly analyze frequency and flow of packets, payload content, or protocol compliance.
 Either implemented **on strategic nodes** such as routers and switches, or connected as a standalone hardware component.

 Commonly, in OT/CPS, network-based IDSs are more common to avoid deployment on resource-constrained hosts with non-identical firmware and software.
 ### Evaluation
+About the performance:
+- Evaluating real-world effectiveness of an intrusion detection system (IDS) before deployment is challenging.
+- False positives can be problematic, especially if they trigger automated responses or alerts.
+- Some IDSs claim near-perfect detection rates, but these claims may not hold up in diverse or dynamic environments.

 The confusion matrix is commonly used for evaluating ML performances.
 If we have unbalanced classes, as it is often the case in intrusion detection, it can be misleading.
 Relevant metrics:
 $$Accuracy = \frac{TP + TN}{TP + TN + FP + FN}$$